chcharcharlie/10XResearcher/prompt_instructions.md

    d.
 NEVER work on multiple tasks simultaneously

    e.
-NEVER proceed to the next task without completing, documenting, and committing the current task
+NEVER proceed to the next subtask without completing, documenting, and committing the current subtask

 4. Document findings in findings.md with comprehensive references:
    - For each finding, include specific links to sources